 - Metadata analysis: Analyze the metadata of the audio or video file to determine if it was edited or manipulated.

 - Use of specialized software: There are specialized software programs that can analyze audio and video files to detect deepfakes.

 Keep in mind that deepfakes are constantly improving and new techniques are being developed, so it’s important to approach all audio and video content with a healthy dose of skepticism and to be aware of the latest methods for identifying deepfakes.

 To get your network and your employees ready to stand up against the potential risks posed by deepfake videos:

 • Update your BYOD policy to prevent infected devices from spreading malware to your network

 • Invest in security software with deep learning capabilities to predictively detect malware threats

-Combining employee training with machine learning software minimizes the likelihood of human error and leverages the power of artificial neural networks to protect your company from sophisticated threats.
+Combining employee training with machine learning software minimizes the likelihood of human error and leverages the power of artificial neural networks to protect your company from sophisticated threats and deepfake deceptions.

 The rise of deepfake in a world where fake news is already a concern signals a future in which it could be nearly impossible to trust anything you read, hear or see.
 Detecting falsehoods requires an updated approach to security, including employing the same technologies used to create deepfakes.
 The future of security may boil down to beating hackers at their own games, and learning to identify and outsmart threats launched using fake video content could be just the start of a new wave of necessary security upgrades.